kyle-deprow/transformer_test/README.md

 - Please download your text file in the data directory.

 ### Pretraining
-- To pretrain a RNN on language modeling (predicting next character), go into run.sh and set the flag to --train, chose your configuration file (config.json is the default), text corpus file_name (should be inside data directory), and a -to_path (.json file that will store the model - you do not need to create it, just provide a name).
+- To pretrain a RNN on language modeling (predicting next character), go into run.sh and set the flag to --train, and chose the following arguments:
+- To train a CNN on your image dataset, go into run.sh and set the flag to --train and choose the following arguments:
+  - --corpus (name of file in data directory with the text you want to train the model on)
+  - --to_path (.json file that will be created to store the model) <b>[OPTIONAL]</b>
+  - --config (name of configuration file, config.json is the default) <b>[OPTIONAL]</b>
 ```
-python3 run.py --train config.json your_text_file.txt -to_path name_of_json_that_will_store_model.json
+python3 run.py --train --corpus=your_text_file.txt --to_path=name_of_json_that_will_store_model.json --config=config.json
 ```
 - Run on terminal:
 ```